harbour/harbour.github.io/contribs.md

 This library can be used for pure console applications instead of GTWVT.
 But if used with GUI extensions, an appealing Windows screens without sacrificing the Clipper syntax.
 Additionally GTWVG has a nice set of `Wvt*()` classes which employ the common event loop.

 You can create high performance dialogs with multiple TBrowser, Reads, Bitmaps, Buttons, i.e. all GUI elements you can think of.

 ## hbct

 This library provides functions compatible with the famous Clipper Tools for CA-Clipper (`CT.LIB`).

 ## hbcurl

-Harbour wrappers for libcurl. libcurl is a free and easy-to-use client-side URL transfer library, supporting SSL, HTTP GET/PUT/POST/forms, HTTP2, SCP, FTPS, SFTP, FTP, LDAP, LDAPS,
-SMTP, SMTPS, IMAP, IMAPS, POP3, POP3S, TFTP, TELNET, FILE/SMB,
-proxies, cookies, authentication (Basic, Digest, NTLM, Negotiate, Kerberos), file transfer resume, http proxy tunneling and more.
+Harbour wrappers for libcurl. libcurl is a free and easy-to-use client-side URL transfer library, supporting SSL, HTTP GET/PUT/POST/forms, HTTP2, SCP, FTPS, SFTP, FTP, LDAP, LDAPS, SMTP, SMTPS, IMAP, IMAPS, POP3, POP3S, TFTP, TELNET, FILE/SMB, proxies, cookies, authentication (Basic, Digest, NTLM, Negotiate, Kerberos), file transfer resume, http proxy tunneling and more.
 See more info [here](https://curl.haxx.se/libcurl/).

 ## hbfbird

-Harbour Low Level api for Firebird/Interbase RDBMS, including classes and functions to work with these RDBMS.
+Harbour Low Level API for Firebird/Interbase RDBMS, including classes and functions to work with these RDBMS.

 ## hbfimage